SeanKilleen/seankilleen.github.io/_posts/2019-08-09-adventures-in-azure-architecture-a-home-desktop-setup.md

 ## Trade-Offs

 * **Data security concerns vs. Cost Effectiveness**: Client raised the (totally reasonable) point that MS holds the encryption keys to OneDrive storage and so they normally keep minimal files there.
 However, a 2 TB disk attached to an Azure VM -- excluding backup costs -- will likely run $80-100/mo, which bumps up against the budget constraints.
+* **Graphics**: The client mentioned Adobe Photoshop / InDesign, etc. One of the areas this solution is weak in is that the machines in this setup don't have discrete graphics cards.
+I'm not sure what to do about that, nor am I sure what the impact will be overall.

 ## Calculating the Cost